TABLE OF CONTENTS

 What is Session 0?

 Session 0 is a specialised Windows Session where all aspects of a Windows and FireDaemon Pro services including interactive GUI components (e.g. windows, dialogs, popups etc.) and other aspects (e.g. mapped drives, environment variables etc.) are displayed/instantiated in complete isolation from your regularly logged in Windows desktop session.
 This segregation is intentional, by design and enforced by the operating system.
-Session 0 Isolation first appeared in Windows Vista and Server 2008 to mitigate a variety of security risks including shatter attacks.
-Session 0 Isolation is not present on earlier versions of Microsoft Windows including Windows XP and Server 2003.
+Session 0 Isolation first appeared in Windows Vista and Server 2008 to mitigate various security risks including shatter attacks.
+Session 0 Isolation is not present on earlier versions of Microsoft Windows, including Windows XP and Server 2003.

 "Features" to note about Session 0:

-7. You may find you lose all network connectivity if you switch to Session 0.
+- You may lose all network connectivity if you switch to Session 0.
 This can be problematic if you are using RDP or other remote control software

-11. If you are running Windows 10, 11, Server 2016, 2019, or 2022 your keyboard and mouse will be completely ignored on Session 0 (ie. your keyboard and mouse will appear to not work)
+- If you are running Windows 10, 11, Server 2016, 2019, or 2022 your keyboard and mouse will be completely ignored on Session 0 (i.e. your keyboard and mouse will appear to not work)

 The various sections below outline how to resolve the limitations listed above.
-You can continue to use FireDaemon Pro to create and run your program, application, or script as an interactive Windows service despite all of the limitations listed above.
+Despite these limitations, you can continue to use FireDaemon Pro to create and run your program, application, or script as an interactive Windows service.

 Deploy FireDaemon Zero and ZeroInput